adamluzsi/opentelemetry-go-contrib/instrumentation/github.com/lumigo-io/otelrandom/README.md

 Create a conrib library that helps instrumenting the RandomGenerator API.

 **It Must**:

-- [ ] contain the Lumigo span attributes
+- [x] contain the Lumigo span attributes
-  - [ ] input value as JSON encoded payload
+    - [x] input value as JSON encoded payload
-  - [ ] the size of that JSON encoded payload
+    - [x] the size of that JSON encoded payload
-- [ ] contain some example semconv use, like the CPU time
+    - [x] process CPU time
-- [ ] If traceparent is present in the context, it must use it for the newly created tracing span
+- [x] If traceparent is present in the context, it must use it for the newly created tracing span

 **It Should**:

 - [x] Follow the idioms of other contrib packages
     - [x] provide a factory function with variadic Option parameters
     - [ ] Use otel globals in case like TraceProvider is not supplied

 **It is Nice To Have** (not requirement, and should only do if we have enough remaining time):
 - [ ] provide metrics as well as part of the instrument
+- [ ] support Lumigo's payload masking feature
+  to some degree through an optional configuration or through environment variables

 Required span attributes:

 - method.payload - JSON structured content of the captured payload
 - method.payload.size - Size in bytes of the captured payload
 - process.cpu.time